hdkslax/notes/371/1_Data_Communications_and_Networking.md

 * at each store and forward node, delay is introduced
   * waiting for the whole packet to arrive before forwarding the packet.
   * checking the packet for transmission errors.
+  * forwarding the packet
+  * waiting in the transmission queue
+  * sending the packet
-  * waiting for the system to check the packet for transmission errors.
+  * as the packet travels to the next node

 ### Virtual Circuit Switching